 - The date Plan Participant is no longer in an Eligible Class; or

-- The date the Plan Participant returns to his or her Home Country unless otherwise covered under the Plan Document; or;
+- The date the Plan Participant's Trip is completed, unless otherwise covered under the Plan Document; or;

 - The date shown on the Schedule of Insurance issued by the Company.